Some posts contain compensated links. Please read this disclaimer for more info.

 Written by Lyla Morris from LylaMorris.com, a parenting and health care site.

 When going on vacation with your kids, you need to consider their desires or at least what there is to do for kids in each place.
 If you plan to explore Mostar, there are beautiful places to go with the kids in tow (and cool places to sleep too!)

 In Mostar, there are places where kids can have fun and make wonderful lifetime memories.
 Activities include swimming, climbing, riding, and sliding.
 There are recreational parks aplenty, and Mostar has plenty of kid–friendly places to have fun – even if they are not strictly just for kids.

 As a mother with kids, I always know that no matter how many times I have planned trips with the children, things can go awry if I have not thought ahead.

 Let me help you explore the list of kid-friendly attractions in Mostar:

 Mostar Old Bridge – Stari Most

-The old bridge (known as the Stari Most) is the most ancient attraction which was constructed in the 15-16th century.
+The old bridge (known as the Stari Most) is the most ancient attraction constructed in the 15-16th century.

-Situated on the banks of Neretva River it is now the most visited tourist attraction in Mostar.
+Situated on the banks of the Neretva River, it is now the most visited tourist attraction in Mostar.
 Head there in the early morning as it will be less crowded.

 The old bridge has a beautiful scenic view and is quite a peaceful place so you’ll enjoy it too.
 Take the kids and head to one of the cafes by the river and sit and enjoy the serenity.